Characterizations of certain matroids by maximizing valuative invariants: Bose-Burton geometries

 Now assume that $M$ has $q+1$ hyperplanes of size $q^{r-2}$, so each element of $M$ is in one such hyperplane.
 We next use Theorem \ref{thm:rep} to show that $M$ is representable over $\GF(q)$.
-To show that $M$ has no $U_{2,q+2}$-minor, by the Scum Theorem it suffices to show that at most $q+1$ hyperplanes contain any rank-$(r-2)$-flat $F$ of $M$.
+To show that $M$ has no $U_{2,q+2}$-minor, by the Scum Theorem it suffices to show that each rank-$(r-2)$-flat $F$ of $M$ is contained in at most $q+1$ hyperplanes.
 Each element is in one $q^{r-2}$-point hyperplane, so at most one such hyperplane contains $F$.
 First assume that $|F|= q^{r-3}$ and that $i$ hyperplanes that contain $F$ have $q^{r-2}$ elements, so $i\in\{0,1\}$.
 The number of $(q^{r-2}+q^{r-3})$-point hyperplanes that contain $F$ is then

 Canceling common factors shows that $q$ divides $q^2+q -1-i(q -1)$, so $q$ divides $i-1$.
 Thus, $i=1$ and the displayed quantity simplifies to $q$, so $F$ is in $q+1$ hyperplanes, as needed.
 Now assume that $|F|= q^{r-3}+q^{r-4}$.
-By conditions (1) and (2), each hyperplane that contains $F$ has size $q^{r-2}+q^{r-3}$, so the number of such hyperplanes is so $F$ is contained in $q+1$ hyperplanes.
+By conditions (1) and (2), each hyperplane that contains $F$ has size $q^{r-2}+q^{r-3}$, so the number of such hyperplanes is

 Thus, by the Scum Theorem and Theorem \ref{thm:rep}, $M$ is representable over $\GF(q)$ and so is isomorphic to a restriction of $\PG(r-1,q)$.